marcnol/pyHiM/docs/source/getting_started/tutorials/run_pyhim_nb.md

 jupyter-lab full_pyHiM_run.ipynb
 ```

-4. Once you spin up a jupyter lab from the `base` environment, select the `pyHiM-kernel` (click on panel Kernel > Change Kernel...) to be able to run *pyHiM* functions.
+4. Once you spin up a jupyter lab from the `pyHiM` environment, select the `pyHiM-kernel` (click on panel Kernel > Change Kernel...) to be able to run *pyHiM* functions.

 ![select_kernel_screenshot](../../_static/select_kernel.png)